Basildon: Politics

 The former constituency of Basildon was considered a barometer of public opinion in general elections.
 The results of the constituency elections were the same as the overall result of general elections from 1983 to its abolition in 2010.
 Basildon was said to epitomise the working class conversion to Thatcherism during the 1980s, though the town did not vote Conservative in 1979; nor did the Conservative Party ever hold an absolute majority in the town – its success was due to the split between the SDP and the Labour Party.
 "Basildon Man" or "Essex Man" was coined to describe an aspirational working class voter.

 Boundary changes, which came into force from the 2010 general election, mean that the area is politically represented by two MPs, from the constituencies of Basildon and Billericay and South Basildon and East Thurrock.
-The current MPs are John Baron and Stephen Metcalfe, both of the Conservative party.
+The current MPs are Richard Holden (Conservative Party) and James McMurdock (Independent).

 In terms of local politics, Basildon District elects five councillors to Essex County Council.
-Following the 2017 election, the seats were split: 2 to the Conservatives, 2 to Labour and 1 Independent.
+Following the 2017 election, the seats were split: two to the Conservatives, two to Labour and one Independent.
 Noak Bridge has a parish council.